nextbreakpoint/event-sourcing-cqrs-example/README.md

     ./docker_run.sh module_create targets

-In order to create the targets groups you must create the Load Balancers (see [infrastructure-as-code](https://github.com/nextbreakpoint/infrastructure-as-code)).
+In order to create the targets groups you must create the Load Balancers as documented in [infrastructure-as-code](https://github.com/nextbreakpoint/infrastructure-as-code).

 Copy SSH key for accessing EC2 machines and change permissions: